Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Birkdale has 55 active public transport stops offering a mix of train and bus services.
-These stops are served by 28 routes, facilitating 1,986 weekly passenger trips in total.
-Transport accessibility is rated good, with residents on average located 248 meters from the nearest stop.
-Predominantly residential, most Birkdale residents commute outward.
-Cars remain the primary mode of transport at 90%, while trains account for 6%.
-On average, there are 1.7 vehicles per dwelling, exceeding the regional average.
+These stops are served by 28 routes facilitating 1,986 weekly passenger trips in total.
+Transport accessibility is rated good with residents typically located 248 meters from the nearest stop.
+The area is primarily residential with outward commuting patterns.
+Car remains the dominant mode at 90%, while train usage stands at 6%.
+Vehicle ownership averages 1.7 per dwelling, exceeding the regional average.

-According to the 2021 Census, 18.1% of residents work from home, which may be influenced by COVID-19 conditions.
-Across all routes, service frequency averages 283 trips per day, translating to approximately 36 weekly trips per individual stop.
+According to the 2021 Census, 18.1% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 283 trips per day across all routes, translating to approximately 36 weekly trips per individual stop.

 Frequently Asked Questions - Transport